MicrosoftDocs/VBA-Docs/api/Access.Chart.SecondaryValuesAxisDisplayUnits.md

 ---

-# Chart.SecondaryValuesAxisDisplayUnits Property (Access)
+# Chart.SecondaryValuesAxisDisplayUnits property (Access)

 Returns or sets the unit of measurement applied to the secondary values axis.
-Read/write **[AcAxisUnits](Access.AcAxisUnits.md)** .
+Read/write **[AcAxisUnits](Access.AcAxisUnits.md)**.

 ## Syntax